10 Signs of a Dehydrated Puppy

 Mild cases of dehydration can often be treated at home.
 Providing access to cool, clean water is essential for maintaining hydration in puppies.
+Always making sure your puppy’s water bowl has fresh water is important!
 If your puppy is not vomiting, you can administer an electrolyte solution to help rehydrate him.
 Replacing electrolytes is important for rehydration as dehydration causes electrolytes to be drawn out of the cells, leading to an electrolyte imbalance.

 Thomas Labs® understands the importance of keeping puppies hydrated.
 That’s why Thomas Pet developed an electrolyte replacement supplement called HydrADE to help maintain positive fluid levels during episodes of dehydration in puppies.
 It supports normal hydration and encourages water consumption during times of fluid loss.
 Plus, HydrADE contains amino acids, dextrose, and electrolytes for puppies!

 If you suspect your dog is dehydrated but aren’t sure what steps to take or how serious the issue is, you should always contact your veterinarian.
 They can assess your dehydrated puppy, quickly rehydrate him, and look for any underlying issues.

 The materials and information provided on this website are not intended to replace the medical advice or services of your veterinarian or other pet healthcare professional.
 Consult your own veterinarian if you have medical questions concerning diagnosis, treatment, therapy, or medical attention.